TFNS/writeups/2020-04-12-ByteBanditsCTF/notes-app/README.md

 First, he authenticates himself on the application, and then access the URL provided.

-Also, an other important thing to notice is that the `/login` endpoint accepts GET and hasn't any check on the HTTP verb used:
+Also, another important thing to notice is that the `/login` endpoint accepts GET and does not have any check on the HTTP verb used:

 ```python
 @app.route("/login", methods=["GET", "POST"]) # Accepts GET and POST